sduduzog/sduduzog.github.io/content/blog/2020-08-19-hactoberfest-is-coming.md

 ***"I've never contributed to open source before, I don't even know where to start"***

-Have I got news for you, so did I
+Have I got news for you.
+That alone makes you the perfect participant all on its own.
+Many people believe that contributing to open source means writing super complex code and/or fixing issues the author of the project could have never figured out.
+Which in so many lengths is not true.